 In selecting the specific companies, the committee considered the objective criteria, whether the company was considered a peer by ISS, as well as if the company considered FormFactor a peer.
-For the 2013 "core" peer group, FormFactor's market cap was in the 36th percentile, and revenue in the 61st percentile.
+For the 2014 peer group, FormFactor's market capitalization fell between the 25th and 50th percentiles.